 Amsterdam RAI has underground parking area capacity for more than 4000 cars.
 There are 35 slots for electric vehicles.
 Additional 1000 parking spaces are available outdoors during large events.

-The current 112,200 sq m of exhibition area (soon to be more) of RAI Amsterdam are divided into 12 halls, a ballroom, 2 auditoriums, 3 conference centres, 70 conference and meeting rooms.
+The current 120,000 sq m of exhibition area of RAI Amsterdam are divided into 12 halls, a ballroom, 2 auditoriums, 3 conference centres, 70 conference and meeting rooms.
 The layout is convenient, with numerous interlinks between the sections of the RAI complex.

 The widely varying capacity of the different premises and the flexibility of the modular space enable RAI Amsterdam to accommodate events ranging in both size and purpose - from meetings attended by 10 participants to enormous trade shows of global significance.